-Leonardo da Vinci left as many notebooks with his writings.
-But for all the pages of writings he left, he did not tell us very much about his personal life or personal thoughts.
+Leonardo da Vinci left many notebooks with his writings.
+But for all the pages of writings he left, he did not tell us much about his life or thoughts.

 We do not know why Leonardo da Vinci became an artist, but we do know that he was very talented and showed a disposition to the arts, even from a very young age.
 We also know his father helped him get into an art studio to be trained under Andrea del Verrocchio, a well-known artist in Florence, Italy.

 - Exploring Leonardo da Vinci’s Artistic Journey: The Path to Becoming an Artist

 - Leonardo da Vinci Showed Artistic Inclinations Early In Life

 - At Age 15 Leonardo Apprenticed To Andrea del Verrocchio

 - Leonardo da Vinci Trained In Painting And Sculpture And Many Other Professions

 - From An Early Age, Leonardo da Vinci Showed Artistic Genius

 - Art Allowed Leonardo da Vinci To Study Other Subjects

 Exploring Leonardo da Vinci’s Artistic Journey: The Path to Becoming an Artist